-The Arrival Assistance Program is available to all internationals arriving in Columbia, SC for the first time.
+The Arrival Assistance Program is available to all internationals arriving in Columbia, SC.

 CCFI volunteers meet arriving internationals at the Columbia Metropolitan Airport (CAE) or Columbia Bus Stations and transport them to their temporary or permanent living arrangements.

-This is a completely free, volunteer-based service aimed at making your arrival comfortable, safe, and affordable.
+This is a completely free, volunteer-based service aimed at making your first time arrival comfortable, safe, and affordable.

 Our drivers have studied, lived, worked, volunteered, and traveled abroad, so they understand how you will feel when you first arrive.

 Meet you at the Columbia Metropolitan Airport (CAE) or Bus Station

 Take you to your housing or other local destination

 International students and visitors arriving in Columbia, SC for the very first time.

 Apply as soon as your travel plans are known, and if possible, at least a week before your arrival in Columbia, SC.